dgzornoza/RetroAdventureCreator/src/Editor/RetroAdventureCreator.Core/Serialization/_dependencies.md

 # Game Model Description

+- **FlagsModel**: Contains the flags that the game can use.
+It is used to store the game state.
 - **VocabularyModel**: Contains the words that the game can understand.
 It is used to parse the input commands and to generate the output messages.
 - **MessageModel**: Contains the messages that the game can show to the player.
 It is used to generate the output messages.
 - **CommandModel**: Contains execution commands that the game can use.